pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 sudo systemctl restart rsyslog.service
 ```

 Many Linux services (such as DNS, Apache, ssh, and others) can be configured to send event data via syslog.
-Using syslog as a “go between” for those services and Gravwell is often the easiest way to configure those services to send events remotely.
+Using syslog as a “go between” for those services and DatalaiQ is often the easiest way to configure those services to send events remotely.

-Adding this line to an Apache configuration entry, for example, will send all Apache logs to rsyslog, which will forward them to Gravwell:
+Adding this line to an Apache configuration entry, for example, will send all Apache logs to rsyslog, which will forward them to DatalaiQ:

 ```
 CustomLog "|/usr/bin/logger -t apache2.access -p local6.info" combined